highcharts/node-export-server/README.md

 - `--workLimit`: The pieces of work that can be performed before restarting process (defaults to `60`).
 - `--queueSize`: The size of the request overflow queue (defaults to `5`).
 - `--timeoutThreshold`: The number of milliseconds before timing out (defaults to `30000`).
-- `--acquireTimeout`: The number of milliseconds to wait for aquiring a resource (defaults to `3000`).
+- `--acquireTimeout`: The number of milliseconds to wait for acquiring a resource (defaults to `3000`).
 - `--reaper`: Whether or not to evict workers after a certain time period (defaults to `true`).
 - `--benchmarking`: Enable benchmarking (defaults to `true`).
 - `--listenToProcessExits`: Set to false in order to skip attaching process.exit handlers (defaults to `true`).